Altona Line Home :: Track Diagram :: Safeworking Diagram :: Events :: Locations

 Electrification of the line was completed by October 2, 1926.
 Trains were operated as shuttles from Newport hourly, as they had in the years before except more frequently.
 On July 11, 1955, two direct peak hour services were provided on the line, with more direct trains provided from May 12 1963, but at the expense of direct trains to Williamstown.

-The last round of upgrades followed in the 1980s.
-The elderly wooden overhead wiring supports were also upgraded to steel, and the line was extended westwards from Altona to Westona on January 20, 1985, and then on to Laverton from April 11, 1985.
+The elderly wooden overhead wiring supports were also upgraded to steel, and the line from Altona westwards to Westona was opened on January 20, 1985, and then to Laverton on April 11, 1985.
 Suburban services to Werribee were diverted from the mainline to the new link soon after.

 Top